PK-9595/Ansible-HomeAssistant/README.md

 #### Node-RED
 - To setup nodered > access the nodered web UI (`http://[ip-address]:1880`) > Go to `Manage Palette` on the right-hand menu > Search for and install `node-red-contrib-home-assistant-websocket` > go to home assistant web UI to generate a long term access key (store it!) > back in nodered web UI, add server through any home assistant node; you will need the access key and the `hostname:port` (docker DNS name: http://homeAssistant:8123).
 You may now make configurations in nodered and customize automations, scenes, and triggers.

+#### Tailscale
+- [Download](https://tailscale.com/download) and sign in to [Tailscale](https://login.tailscale.com) on your other devices (all using the same account).
+- Setup Tailscale on the device running home assistant:
+   1. On your ansible control machine, SSH into the device running home assistant:
+      ```
+      source .env
+      ssh -i ${SSH_PRIV_KEY} ${USER}@${SERVER_HOSTNAME}
+      sudo tailscale up
+      ```
+   2. Copy the URL shown and open it in a browser of one of your devices that has already been connected to Tailscale for authenticated.
+- From the tailscale admin panel, your Home Assistant server will appear in your tailnet and can be accessed remotely using its Tailscale IP or MagicDNS name (e.g. `http://<hostname>.ts.net:8123`).

 #### Xiaomi Miot Auto
 - To add xiaomi miot integration, access the home assistant web UI > `HACS` > search `Xiaomi Miot Auto` > `DOWNLOAD` > follow prompt to restart home assistant > `Settings` > `Devices & Services` > `ADD INTEGRATION` > `Xiaomi Miot Auto` > Follow the process for further setup.